emipa606/Cyberpunk/README.md

 - Gun reliability and jamming
 - Includes Pardeike's Harmony library

-If you like this mod, try the http://steamcommunity.com/sharedfiles/filedetails/?id=1134649225]Cyberpunk Factions expansion.
+If you like this mod, try the https://steamcommunity.com/sharedfiles/filedetails/?id=2846910032]Cyberpunk Factions expansion.
 It adds several corps to the game in addition to the outlanders.
 I also suggest using the http://steamcommunity.com/sharedfiles/filedetails/?id=735241897]Mending Mod, which will allow you to fix and maintain your guns, as well as clean up the gear from your fallen enemies to make them usable again.

 **There is always the possibility that this mod has bugs.
-Please report any issues that you might run into github.com/MDarque/Cyberpunk/issues]here.**
+Please report any issues that you might run into**

-All current and past versions of this mod can be downloaded from github.com/MDarque/Cyberpunk]GitHub.
+All current and past versions of this mod can be downloaded from GitHub.

-To discuss this mod, please visit the https://ludeon.com/forums/index.php?topic=32798.0]forums.

 # Contributors